 Sensors that measure surface water stage and flow usually are located at or near existing structures.
-Additional flow data at non-structure locations is considered to be critical to preparing a mass balance assessment that will characterize from where the flows at S356 are sourced along the L30 and L31N canals.
-Surface water flow is measured continuously with acoustic Doppler velocity meters (ADVMs) by the USGS or the Miami-Dade Limestone Products Association (MDLPA) at seven locations along the L31N canal.
+Additional flow data at non-structure locations is considered to be critical to preparing a mass balance assessment that will characterize from where the flows at S-356 are sourced along the L-30 and L-31N canals.
+Surface water flow is measured continuously with acoustic Doppler velocity meters (ADVMs) by the USGS at five locations along the L-31N canal (south of L-29 at miles 1,3,4,5,7).
 USGS ADVM data are transmitted by telemetry to their National Water Information System (NWIS) where they can be accessed through their web portal at http://waterdata.usgs.gov/fl/nwis/current/?type=flow.
-The water quality sampling events will be timed to best match the ADVM velocity data collection events on L29, until continuous monitoring stations are established.
-Two other existing ADVM stations are located at mile 0 and mile 2 along the L31N canal.
+The water quality sampling events will be timed to best match the ADVM velocity data collection events on L-29, until continuous monitoring stations are established.
+Two other existing ADVM stations are located at mile 0 and mile 2 along the L-31N canal.
 These stations are maintained by the MDLPA, and data are available on request.
 The MDLPA ADVM stations may be removed at their discretion.

-Surface water flow is measured manually by the USGS on a biweekly basis at two locations along the L29 canal at either end of the Tamiami Trail Bridge.
-Currently there are no permanent ADVM stations in the L29 canal between structures S-333 and S-334.
-However, the USGS is seeking a permit to establish two permanent ADVM stations along L29 canal for continuous monitoring (personal communication, Mark Dickman, USGS).
+Surface water flow is measured manually by the USGS on a biweekly basis at two locations along the L-29 canal at either end of the Tamiami Trail Bridge.
+Currently there are no permanent ADVM stations in the L-29 canal between structures S-333 and S-334.
+However, the USGS is seeking a permit to establish two permanent ADVM stations along L-29 canal for continuous monitoring (personal communication, Mark Dickman, USGS).
 These data, when available, will be incorporated into the data analysis.